2026-04-04

 What Works and What Doesn't?

 Be honest with yourself about what local models can and cannot do.
 Claude Code's CLI is excellent, but the model quality gap is real.
+See our local LLMs vs cloud flagships benchmark for detailed numbers.

 Works Well